Updated: Jul 27

-The answer is never.
-Because the nagger and the naggee often have a special relationship that neither want to give up or even change.
+The answer is never, because the nagger and naggee have a special relationship that neither wants to give up or even change.

 On the other side, the naggee can enjoy the attention.
 It is a negative sort of interest, but many of us need more attention than we generally receive, and some mild negative is not really that bad, is it?

-Maybe not.
-Even if nagging is just a small part of the relationship, it is still negative, and this relationship between nagger and naggee has been known to spiral drainward.
+Even if nagging is just a small part of the relationship, it is still negative, and relationships between nagger and naggee has been known to spiral drainward.

-For those of us who have some nagging in our lives, here are some suggestions.
-If you are the one being nagged, well then, start or stop, problem solved.
-No, it does not feel good to let them 'win', but if you do it quietly, you can take your relationship to the next level.
+*If you are the one being nagged, well then, start or stop, problem solved.
+And no, it does not feel good to ‘let them have their way', but if you do or stop quietly, you can take your relationship to the next level.

-Another option is to ask with consequences; decide how important it is, and clearly say far you are not willing to go and exactly what will happen if that line is crossed.
+*Another option is to 'say' with consequences; decide if it is that important, and then clearly say how far you are not willing to go and what will happen if that line is crossed.
+And never bluff.

-Whether nagger or naggee, if you are unsure about stopping, how about stopping for a week?
-You just might like the smoother, more tranquil relationship—enough to keep it.
+Whether you are the nagger or naggee, if you are unsure about stopping, try it for a week.
+You just might enjoy the smoother, more tranquil relationship enough to keep it.

-Our relationship was circling the drain.
-She saw the changes I needed in my life, the ones that would do me the most good, and she would not stop nagging, as she tried ‘help’ me.
+She saw the changes I needed in my life, the ones that would do me the most good, and she would not stop trying to ‘help’ me.